MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/ready-azure-landing-zone.md

 You can review the article on [Azure virtual network traffic routing](/azure/virtual-network/virtual-networks-udr-overview#custom-routes) for more information about custom and Azure-defined routes.

 In addition, if you intend to inspect traffic to Private Endpoints, you want to ensure that the appropriate routing network policy is enabled on the subnet where the Private Endpoints are hosted.
-Refer to [manage network policies for private endpoints](/azure/private-link/disable-private-endpoint-network-policy?tabs=network-policy-portal) to learn how these operate.
+Refer to [manage network policies for private endpoints](/azure/private-link/disable-private-endpoint-network-policy) to learn how these operate.

 If you don't intend to inspect traffic, no changes are needed.
 However, if you add route tables to your spoke network subnets, you want to ensure that BGP propagation is enabled so that it can route back to your gateway.

-## Configure Monitoring and Management
+## Configure monitoring and management

 As part of deploying your landing zone, you'll have provisioned policies that enroll your resources in Log Analytics.
 However, you have additional steps necessary to create alerts for your landing zone resources.

-A quick way to implement this is to deploy the [Azure Monitor Baseline for Landing Zones](https://aka.ms/alz/monitor/repo).
+A quick way to implement this is to deploy the [Azure Monitor Baseline for Landing Zones](https://azure.github.io/azure-monitor-baseline-alerts/patterns/alz).
 Using this deployment, you gain alerts based on common scenarios for landing zone management, such as connectivity resources and service health.

 You can also deploy your own custom alerting for resources if your needs deviate from what is in the baseline.

-## Enable Subscription Vending
+## Enable subscription vending

 This section applies to organizations that want to automate their subscription provisioning process.
 If you manually manage your landing zone and subscription creation, you should establish your own process for creating subscriptions.